Consteel/manual/docs/manual/1_0_general-description/1_2_the-main-window.md

 <!-- wp:paragraph -->

-In the pop up Options window the following settings can be found: Save, Update, Language, Background color, Styles, Diagnostics**_, _**and IDEA Statica Interface.
+In the pop up Options window the following settings can be found: Save, Update, Language, Background color, Styles, Diagnostics, and IDEA Statica Interface.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-In the pop up Options window the following settings can be found: Save, Update, Language, Styles, Diagnostics**_, _**and IDEA Statica Interface.
+In the pop up Options window the following settings can be found: Save, Update, Language, Styles, Diagnostics, and IDEA Statica Interface.

 <!-- /wp:paragraph -->